Location Leakage in Federated Signal Maps: Related Work

 \textbf{Signal Maps Prediction Framework.} There has been significant interest in signal maps prediction based on a limited number of spatiotemporal cellular measurements \cite{alimpertis2022unified}.
 These include propagation models~\cite{raytracing:15, winnerreport} as well as data-driven approaches~ZipWeave \cite{fidaZipWeave:17}, SpecSense \cite{specsense:17}, BCCS \cite{heBCS:18} and combinations thereof~\cite{phillips:12}.
 Increasingly sophisticated machine learning models are being developed to capture various spatial, temporal and other characteristics of signal strength~\cite{ray:16,raik:18,alimpertis2019city} and throughput~\cite{infocomLSTM:17,milanMobihocDeepnets:18}.
 The problem has been considered so far only in a centralized, not distributed setting.
 To the best of our knowledge, this paper is the first to consider signal maps prediction (i) in the FL framework (ii) considering online learning in the case of streaming data and (iii) a DLG inference attack on location.

 \textbf{Online federated learning} is an emerging area \cite{chen2020asynchronous, liu2020fedvision, damaskinos2020fleet}.
 To the best of our knowledge, existing work such as ASO-Fed \cite{chen2020asynchronous}, Fedvision \cite{liu2020fedvision}, Fleet \cite{damaskinos2020fleet}, in the online setting does not consider privacy leakage and focuses on convergence and device heterogeneity.
+RoF \cite{zhang2021optimizing} and \cite{zhang2021deep} focus on achieving efficient federated learning in industrial IoT but do not consider privacy leakage.
 Different communities \cite{LAHA2018298} consider the case of online location data, although not in a FL way and with different goals (\eg location prediction, where the utility lies in the location itself).

 \textbf{Location Privacy.} Numerous works evaluated location privacy or trajectory data, \eg \cite{isaacman2011identifying, de2013unique, pyrgelis2017knock, inferring_activities, becker2013human, bagdasaryan2021towards}, Federated RFF KDE \cite{zong2023privacy}, where the utility of the dataset lies in the location itself.
 In this work, we focus on location privacy in mobile crowdsourcing systems (MCS), similarly to \cite{carmela, pyrgelis2017knock}.
 As \cite{carmela} pointed out, an important difference is that the utility in MCS does not lie in the location itself, but in the measurement associated with that location.
 In our case, the measurement is RSRP, and location is only a feature in an ML model.
 However, location is {\em the} primary feature needed to predict signal strength: additional features other than location and time (such as frequency, device information, environment \etc) bring only incremental benefit \cite{alimpertis2019city}.